jwoertink/ruby-in-water/README.md

 This example shows that I benchmarked the home page and got *43,274* req/sec.

+This was ran on my MacBook Pro (mid 2012) 2.7Ghz i7 with 16 GB 1600 MHz DDR3 running El Capitan.

 ## Acknowledgement

 Gotta give a shout out to [Luca Guidi](http://lucaguidi.com) for all the work he's done in this space!